Johan Staël von Holstein: Crowd1

 In June 2020 Vietnam’s Competition and Consumer Protection Department issued a warning against the activities of Crowd1, stating that "these operations were likely to be pyramid schemes and were prohibited according to the established regulations".

-In July 2020 the government of Côte d’Ivoire banned Crowd1 from operation in Côte d'Ivoire, determining its sales system to be a Ponzi scheme.
+In July 2020 the government of Ivory Coast banned Crowd1 from operation in Ivory Coast, determining its sales system to be a Ponzi scheme.
 On 3 December 2020 Národná banka Slovenska, the central bank of the Slovak Republic, issued a securities fraud warning on the activities of Crowd1 Network Ltd and Impact Crowd Technology S.L.

+In November 2020 the BBC investigative strand Africa Eye broadcast Unmasking the Pyramid Kings, reporting the results of a six-month investigation into Crowd1.
+It found that the company recruited financially vulnerable members across Africa, Asia and Latin America on the promise of income from selling digital products, charging around €99 for entry-level membership, and that its principal "educational package" was effectively worthless, its content taken almost verbatim from a book available free from the author's website.
+The programme concluded that Crowd1 operated as a recruitment-based pyramid scheme run from Europe by a group of mainly Swedish operators, and that it had left members in debt in countries including South Africa, Kenya and Nigeria.

-In November 2020, Staël von Holstein claimed not to be the CEO of Crowd1 but of the parent company Impact Crowd Technology, as well as of Tecnología de Impacto Multiple SL which was "the sole provider of Crowd1 products".
+Staël von Holstein, who had described himself in Crowd1 promotional material as "the CEO of this operation", has claimed not to be the CEO of Crowd1 but of the parent company Impact Crowd Technology, as well as of Tecnología de Impacto Multiple SL which was "the sole provider of Crowd1 products".
 He announced in December 2020 that he was leaving his CEO position, and ending all connections with Crowd1, for health reasons.
-Twelve countries had issued securities fraud warnings about Crowd 1 but they did not include Sweden or Spain.
+Twelve countries had issued securities fraud warnings about Crowd1 but they did not include Sweden or Spain.

 Personal life

-He is married and has two children.
-He lives in Marbella and Madrid, Spain, and has previously lived in Holland, Thailand, Singapore, and Switzerland.
+He is married and has two children, and lives in Spain, having previously lived in Holland, Thailand, Singapore, and Switzerland.